Clinical investigations with medical devices and assessment of performance with in vitro diagnostic medical devices

 The NAMMDR approves applications for conduct of clinical investigations and clinical performance studies only if accompanied by an ethical opinion issued by the National Bioethics Committee for Medicinal Products and Medical Devices (CNBMDM) and by the documents provided for in Annex XV of the MDR and Annex XIV of the IVDR, as required.
 The CNBMDM can be contacted at: http://www.bioetica-medicala.rohttps://www.adsm.ro/comisia-de-bioetica-a-medicamentului-si-a-dispozitivelor-medicale/; email: comisia.bioetica@gmail.com.

-The NAMMDR and the Medical Devices assess and validate requests for changes and evaluate and authorize the files for clinical investigations, as well as their substantial changes, according to:
+Clinical investigations with medical devices and clinical performance assessment studies with in vitro diagnostic medical devices are conducted in compliance with the principles of good clinical practice, in accordance with the SR EN ISO 14 155 and ISO 20 916 standards.
+The NAMMDR and the Medical Devices assess and validate requests for changes and assess and authorise the files for clinical investigations, as well as their substantial changes, according to:

 Useful documents: